Change

 3. Providers of specialist services (attorneys at law, certified public accountants, or consultants, etc.)

-The Director should not be an attorney at law, certified public accountant, or consultant, etc. who receives ¥10 million or more of monetary consideration or other property from IHI annually besides compensation as a Director/Audit & Supervisory Board Member.
+The Director should not be an attorney at law, certified public accountant, consultant, etc. who receives ¥10 million or more of monetary consideration or other property from IHI annually besides compensation as a Director/Audit & Supervisory Board Member.

 4. Accounting auditor